-334 The third section of the questionnaire gathered information on Attitudes towards 335 adders.
-These questions were based on the work of Prokop et al., (2009) and comprised a 25-336 item questionnaire based on a Likert scale response from 1 to 5 (Carifio & Perla, 2008) 337 covering five dimensions of attitude (where we substitute here more intuitive labels for the 338 dimensions used by Prokop et al. 2009): (1) 'Wonder' recorded children's wonder at adders 339 and included statements such as, 'Seeing an adder in the wild would be very special'; (2) 340 'Dislike/fear' recorded dislike and fear of adders and included statements such as, 'adders are creepy', and 'adders are frightening' (we contend that scores for Wonder and Dislike/fear are 341 342 not mutually exclusive, insofar as you could be frightened of an adder, but also consider 343 seeing an adder as a special moment); (3) the 'Learning Interest' dimension assessed 344 children's interest in gathering information about adders and included statements such as 345 'Learning more about adders is a good thing'; (4) the 'Interaction Willingness' dimension 346 investigated the children's willingness to interact with adder habitat and exploration of 347 nature, and included statements such as 'I would go into the countryside even if there were 348 adders in it'; and finally, (5) the 'Conservation Concern' dimension assessed the children's 349 concern for the conservation of adders and included statements such as 'Adders are worth 350 saving' and 'Adders need our protection'.
-The average score for each dimension was 351 calculated giving a possible range from one to five, with high scores indicating more positive 352 attitudes towards adders (excepting for the Dislike/fear dimension, where a high score indicated strongly negative responses).
-Each dimension was considered an independent 353 354 scale, and therefore no aggregate score was generated.
-Cronbach's alpha scores for the 355 positive dimensions ranged from 0.77 to 0.93.
+would be very special'; (2) 'Dislike/fear' recorded dislike and fear of adders and included statements such as, 'adders are creepy', and 'adders are frightening' (we contend that scores for Wonder and Dislike/fear are not mutually exclusive, insofar as you could be frightened of an adder, but also consider seeing an adder as a special moment); (3) the 'Learning Interest' dimension assessed children's interest in gathering information about adders and included statements such as 'Learning more about adders is a good thing'; (4) the 'Interaction Willingness' dimension investigated the children's willingness to interact with adder habitat and exploration of nature, and included statements such as 'I would go into the countryside even if there were adders in it'; and finally, (5) the 'Conservation Concern' dimension assessed the children's concern for the conservation of adders and included statements such as 'Adders are worth saving' and 'Adders need our protection'.
+The average score for each dimension was calculated giving a possible range from one to five, with high scores indicating more positive attitudes towards adders (excepting for the Dislike/fear dimension, where a high score indicated strongly negative responses).
+Each dimension was considered an independent scale, and therefore no aggregate score was generated.
+Cronbach's alpha scores for the positive dimensions ranged from 0.77 to 0.93.

-The final section of the questionnaire presented nine animals from a range of taxonomic groups (mammals, reptiles, birds, and insects) all of which are of conservation concern in the UK.
+The final section of the questionnaire presented nine animals from a range of taxonomic groups (mammals, reptiles, birds and insects) all of which are of conservation concern in the United Kingdom.
 Before and after the interventions, the children were asked to choose three animals that they would like to help if they could.

-361 2.5 Control School Measurements
+2.5 | Control school measurements

-Children at the control school (57 children aged between 8 to 11) acted as a 'wait-list' control group and followed their usual school curriculum.
+Children at the control school (57 children aged between 8 and 11) acted as a 'wait-list' control group and followed their usual school curriculum.
 Identical questionnaires were administered to the control schools at approximately the same time as the baseline and follow-up questionnaires administered to the intervention schools, such that the timing of and interval between questionnaires was comparable.
 The control school received the intervention after completion of data collection.
 This ensured equal educational opportunities were provided, and incentivised involvement.

-371 2.6 Analysis
+2.6 | Analysis

 Questionnaire responses were recorded on paper, and then manually entered into Excel, where a random selection was then checked for accuracy of input.
-The data from this point was anonymised and transferred into SPSS 20 for statistical analysis.
-Throughout, data are presented as means ± standard deviations.
+The data from this point were anonymised and transferred into SPSS 20 for statistical analysis.
+Throughout, data are presented as means \pm standard deviations.

-Two-way mixed model ANOVAs were used to test for statistically significant (Carifio & Perla, 2008) differences between scores (attitudes towards adders or nature connectedness) from schools (control versus intervention), and over time (pre and post intervention).
-A

-Mann-Whitney U test revealed groups were not significantly different for age (U=3501.0, p=0.242) or gender (U=3174.0, p =0.969).
+Two-way mixed-model ANOVAs were used to test for statistically significant (Carifio & Perla, 2008) differences between scores (attitudes towards adders or nature connectedness) from schools (control vs. intervention), and over time (pre- and post-intervention).
+A Mann-Whitney U-test revealed groups were not significantly different for age (U=3501.0, p=0.242) or gender (U=3174.0, p=0.969).
 Post hoc t-tests were used to identify score differences between groups and Cohen's D was calculated for effect size.
-Statistical significance was accepted as p < 0.05.
+Statistical significance was accepted as p<0.05.